ansys/ansys-engineeringworkflow-api/doc/source/contributing/index.rst

           .\.venv\Scripts\activate

-Next, install the development version of the project with these commands:
+Next, install the development version of the ``ansys-engineeringworkflow-api`` package with these commands:

 .. code::